What to wear for a family photo shoot

 Not sit on the sofa comfortable but feeling your best comfortable.
 Avoid clothes that you know you end up tugging at waistbands or shirts buttons because they don’t quite sit right or are ill-fitting.

-5. Do they suit the location of your photoshoot and weather?
+5. Will they suit the location of your photoshoot and weather?

 Consider how your outfits will look in the location?
 If it's Autumn and a bit damp then embrace wellies and umbrellas.
 The kids can have a blast jumping in puddles and you’ll get some super cute expressions from them for your photos.
 If you’re out in a park and the kids are climbing about then consider what's the best clothing and for example if dresses will work.